PGTKi/ReferencePapersCollecting/StudyNotes/xs/FlexFlow: A Flexible Dataflow Accelerator Architecture for Convolutional Neural Networks.md

         - 2D-Mapping: shifting input neurons right to left or down to up
         - Systolic: shifting output neurons left to right
     - Fixed data type: The data in all PEs has same attribute
-    - Fixed data stride: The operations for the operands (neu￾rons or synapses) of all PEs are carried out synchronously
+    - Fixed data stride: The operations for the operands (neurons or synapses) of all PEs are carried out synchronously
 # FlexFlow: Flexible DataFlow Architecture
 ![](https://github.com/PGTKi/ReferencePapersCollecting/blob/master/StudyNotes/xs/pictures/FlexFlow%20Architecture.PNG)
 ## PE